 If the item is serial or lot controlled this screen will display for both the From and To warehouse so that you may select the serial, lot, bin location of the item being transferred and also the bin location the item will be placed into in the To warehouse.

-Once the transfer is entered, you can select the Ticket icon on the toolbar to print to transfer ticket.
+icon on the toolbar to print to transfer ticket.